MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-extension-advanced-example-test.md

 Alternatively, if you use the `New-BCContainer` function from the NavContainerHelper PowerShell module to create your containers on Docker, you can add the `-includeTestToolkit` flag.
 This will install the Application Test Toolkit during the creation of your container.

-Without further, the Import-TestToolkitToBCContainer and New-BCContainer with -includeTestToolkit will install the framework, the libraries and all the base application tests.
-Both the Import-TestToolkitToBCContainer and New-BCContainer supports two additional parameters, which limits the number of apps installed:
+Without further configuration, the Import-TestToolkitToBCContainer and New-BCContainer with -includeTestToolkit will install the framework, the libraries, and all base application tests.
+Both the Import-TestToolkitToBCContainer and New-BCContainer cmdlets support two additional parameters, which limits the number of apps installed:

-`-includeTestFrameworkOnly` installs the Test Framework only.
-This includes the Test Runner and low level functions like Any and Assert.
+- `-includeTestFrameworkOnly` installs the Test Framework only.
+This option includes the Test Runner and low-level functions such as *Any* and *Assert*.

-`-includeTestLibrariesOnly` installs the Test Framework and the Test Libraries only.
-Beside the Test Framework, this includes functionality, which is shared between base application tests.
+- `-includeTestLibrariesOnly` installs the Test Framework and the Test Libraries only.
+Beside the Test Framework, this option includes functionality that is shared between base application tests.

 ## Describing your tests
 To help you design the relevant tests for your functionality, you can write scenarios that outline what you want to test, and you can write test criteria in the GIVEN-WHEN-THEN format.
 By adding comments based on feature, scenario, and GIVEN-WHEN-THEN, you add structure to your test code and make tests readable.